zkintro/zkintro/content/it/temp.md

 For example, when you light the stove to make dinner, you don't even have to think about making a fire.
 This is very different from having to gather wood, keep it dry, create a fire, and keep it going, a very time-consuming process.
 In mathematics, without calculus, we wouldn't be able to go to the moon.

-Per esempio, quando accendi il fornello per cucinare, non devi nemmeno pensare a come accendere un fuoco. È ben diverso da raccogliere legna, mantenerla asciutta, accendere la fiamma e tenerla viva — un processo che richiede tempo.
+Per esempio, quando accendi il fornello per cucinare, non devi nemmeno pensare a come accendere un fuoco. È ben diverso da raccogliere legna, mantenerla asciutta, accendere la fiamma e tenerla viva, un processo che richiede tempo.
 In matematica, senza il calcolo infinitesimale, non saremmo mai andati sulla Luna.

 ![Aldrin, Apollo 11](../assets/01_apollo-aldrin.jpg "Aldrin, Apollo 11")